cseptesting/floatcsep/docs/tutorials/case_h.rst

 Catalog
 ~~~~~~~

-    The catalog was obtained *prior* to the experiment using ``query_bsi``, but it was filtered from 2006 onwards, so it has enough data for the model calibration.
+    The catalog was obtained *prior* to the experiment using :func:`query bsi <csep.query_bsi>`, but it was filtered from 2006 onwards, so it has enough data for the model calibration.

 Tests